Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Whatever you choose to do, be vigilant about your drinking and try not to drink too much.
 Just because you’re wine tasting, it doesn’t mean you’re supposed to get drunk.
 It’s perfectly acceptable to only taste the wine and spittoons are always provided.

-Where to Stay in San Francisco: Best Accommodation for Solo Female Travelers
+Where to Stay in San Francisco on a Solo Trip

 Best San Francisco luxury hotel: Fairmont San Francisco.
 This is one of the most stunning hotels I’ve ever stayed in, and the luxury level is on point.
 Service is excellent and it’s in a great location above Nob Hill.